what is it?

 Our design sprints included presenting 6 different version of the same page and collectively deciding what design choices made sense for our vision of the new pages.
 In short, we took a democratic approach giving an opportunity for all members of our team to participate.

-From the sketches to the final prototype, we iterated and tweaked our design to meet the team’s standards but also the stakeholders.
+From the sketches to the final prototype, we iterated and tweaked the design.